emmercm/www/src/blog/_be-a-collaborative-engineer.md

 ---

+I don't care if you're a 10x engineer, I care if

 maybe also an engineer who invites feedback? maybe this should be generalized as be an engineer who expresses vulnerability?

 Ways to do it: